Gelly

 7}

 Relational commands change the data returned by the query, but don't change the data stored in the database.
 Relational commands are able to use expressions that use data from the model being queried.
-For example, if the Blog Post model had a published boolean field on it, then we can use the where relational command to filter the list of returned posts down to only those that are published.
+For example, if the Blog model had a published boolean field on it, then we can use the where relational command to filter the list of returned posts down to only those that are published.

 gelly